Select your language

 The Oldest Subways in the World

 Public transport is a comfortable and fast way of getting around big cities, in fact, millions of people use it every day.
-Here at Civitatis, we want to reveal some of the oldest subways in the world, some of them are more than a century old!
+Here at Civitatis, we want to reveal some of the oldest subways in the world, a few of them are more than a century old!

-Subway, metro, underground… Don’t miss the most curious facts about these interesting railways, read on to find out more!
+Subway, metro, underground… Don’t miss the most interesting facts about these exciting railways, in no particular order– read on to find out more!

 One of the oldest subways next to Big Ben in London.

 The underground or tube in London is the oldest transport system of its kind in the world.
 It opened on 10th January 1863 with steam locomotives.
-Today, there’s an underground network of 408 kilometres of active lines that will take you anywhere in the city.
-If you fancy finding out more fun facts about one of the oldest subways, don’t miss the London Transport Museum.
+Today, there’s an underground network of 408 kilometres (253 miles) of active lines that will take you anywhere in the city.
+Don’t miss the London Transport Museum if you fancy finding out more fun facts about one of the oldest subways.

 The Istanbul Tunnel (1875)